+The federal solar energy credit is a tax credit that a percentage of investment in a solar photovoltaic (PV) system during the tax year and generates electricity for a home located in the United States.
 You should note that the federal tax credit for solar system investment not only reduces your tax liability but also can be used to reduce the alternate minimum tax, in case you fall under AMT.

-Year wise solar tax credit rates
+Year-wise solar tax credit rates applicable 2022 onwards?

 Is solar tax credit refundable?

 Not really!
 The federal solar tax credit is non-refundable and can only be used to offset your current tax liability.
 Any extra ( over and above your tax liability ) carries over to future years, as long as the credit still applies in future years.
-In other words, the portion of the credit that is not allowed because of this limitation may be carried to the next tax year and added to the credit allowable for that year.
+In other words, the portion of the credit that is not allowed because of this limitation may be carried to the next tax year and added to the credit allowable for that yea.

 Solar tax credit calculator

 It is easy to understand the aforesaid solar tax credit calculator.
-Let us say, in 2021, your solar installation costs $30,000.
-At a rate of 26% of the tax credit, your qualified federal tax credit would be $7,800.
-If the income tax liability for 2021 is only $3,000.
-Then, the tax credit would reduce your tax liability to zero, and the other $4,800 ($7,800–$3,000) is carried over to 2022 for adjustment ., .
+Let us say, in 2022, your solar installation costs $30,000.
+At a rate of 30% of the tax credit, your qualified federal tax credit would be $9,000.
+If the federal income tax liability for 2022 is only $3,000.
+Then, the solar tax credit would reduce your tax liability to zero, and the balance of $6,000 ($9,000–$3,000) is carried over to 2023 for tax adjustment ., .

 - Any solar electric property that uses solar energy to generate electricity for use in your main or second residence.

-- Any solar water heating property installation in a house located in the U.S. used as a main or second residence where at least half of the energy used to heat water is derived from the sun.
+- Any solar water heating property installation in a house located in the U.S. is used as a main or second residence where at least half of the energy used to heat water is derived from the sun.
 Please note that heating water for swimming pools or hot tubs does not qualify for the credit.

 The solar equipment must be certified for performance by the Solar Rating Certification Corporation or a comparable entity endorsed by the state government where the property is installed.

 The answer is Yes!
 Internal Revenue Code does not provide that the house on which solar property is installed must be owned by you.
 The only requirement is that you must be a “resident” of that home.
-Even if you live in your parents home, if you pay for the solar system on that house, you can claim the solar tax credit.
+Even if you live in your parent’s home, if you pay for the solar system on that house, you can claim the solar tax credit.

-How to claim solar tax credit?
+How to claim the solar tax credit?

 Complete the solar tax credit form IRS Form 5695-to know if you qualify for renewable energy credits.
 If you are eligible, add your solar tax credit information to your tax Form 1040 for the year in which the installation was completed.